Archbishop McNicholas High School

 In 1915, St. Joseph Academy, an all-girls academy, was opened as a day and boarding school operated by the Sisters of St. Joseph of Medaille.
-In 1950, Archbishop John T. McNicholas designated the academy would become the first co-ed parochial high school in Cincinnati.
-Archbishop McNicholas died before the school was opened and his successor, Archbishop Karl J. Alter approved on January 15, 1951, that the school be named for Archbishop McNicholas.
+In 1950, Archbishop McNicholas designated the academy would become the first co-ed parochial high school in Cincinnati.
+McNicholas died before the school was opened and his successor, Archbishop Karl J. Alter approved on January 15, 1951, that the school be named for McNicholas.

-The school was purchased from the Sisters of Saint Joseph of Medaille by the Roman Catholic Archdiocese of Cincinnati in 1998.
+The school was purchased from the Sisters of Saint Joseph of Medaille by the Archdiocese of Cincinnati in 1998.
+The oldest building on the McNicholas campus is the St. Joseph Academy building, now called the Convent, which celebrated its 100th year of use in 2014.
+The building is home to business offices, a chapel, and the World Languages classrooms.

-The geographic district of Archbishop McNicholas High School is on the eastern side of Hamilton County and extends into Clermont and Brown Counties.
+McNicholas High School's Penn Station Stadium was completed in the fall of 2018 as part of the "Paradise" athletic complex.
+The stadium features synthetic turf, an all-weather track, and a fixed seating capacity of 2,250, with additional capacity available throughout the concourse.
+In addition to the stadium and track, McNicholas's "Paradise" is home to baseball and softball fields, a gymnasium, weight room, two additional practice fields, and a community pavilion.

 Academics

 The curriculum is accredited by the Ohio Department of Education and the Ohio Catholic School Accrediting Association.
 98% of the students attending McNicholas High School further their education in post-secondary schools and colleges.
 It is required that students have two semester-length theology classes every year at McNicholas, as well as community service hours.
 53% of the students actively attending McNicholas High School take or have taken one or more of the 19 Advanced Placement classes offered.
 The science department at McNicholas received the Ohio Governor's Award for STEM Excellence for over 30 years.
 McNicholas has partnered with over 5 universities for College Credit Plus programs, offering 16 College Credit Plus (CCP) courses.